massoncheg/forgejo-docs/docs/user/actions/reference.md

 | token             | The unique authentication token automatically created for duration of the workflow.                                                                              |
 | workspace         | The default working directory on the runner for steps, and the default location of the repository when using the checkout action.                                |

-Example: `${{ forge.SHA }}`
+Example: `${{ forgejo.SHA }}`

-### forge

-The `forge` object is set to the payload associated with the event (`forge.event_name`) that triggered the workflow.
+In addition, the `forgejo` context contains the `forgejo.event` object which is set to the payload associated with the event (`forgejo.event_name`) that triggered the workflow.

-To find out what this payload is made of, insert a job at the beginning of the workflow to display it in the web UI.
+To find out what this payload is made of, insert a job at the beginning of the workflow to display the entire context in the web UI.
 For instance:

 ```yaml
 debug: